 If you have time and patience, you can get a license in season and set crab traps at Baker Beach or China Beach.
 With luck, you will harvest some delicious Dungeness Crab.
 Note, you must be in the ocean for crabbing (on the West side of the Golden Gate Bridge).
 It is illegal to be crabbing in the Bay

 And best of all, the beaches are free!

-Renown for its views of the Golden Gate Bridge and the Marin Headlands, Baker Beach offers long stretches of sandy shoreline to walk along or just sit and enjoy the views.
+Renowned for its views of the Golden Gate Bridge and the Marin Headlands, Baker Beach offers long stretches of sandy shoreline to walk along or just sit and enjoy the views.
 Note that the end of the beach closest to the Bridge is clothing optional.

-Swimming is not recommended due to treacherous rip currents, but this is the calmer of the two ocean side beaches in San Francisco.
+Swimming is not recommended due to treacherous rip currents, but this is the calmer of the two ocean-side beaches in San Francisco.